Skip to Content

 If you stay at the Pinnacles Hut you can get this view at sunrise!

 Although rather short, the trail involves some scrambling and the use of ladders.
 Because of this, it takes at least 3 hours each way.
-Along the way, you’ll pass the Pinnacles Hut (1 kilometer from the summit.)
+Along the way, you’ll pass the Pinnacles Hut (1 kilometer from the summit).
 If you have an advanced booking you can spend the night here and enjoy the Pinnacles view the next morning at sunrise from the summit.
 At the top, the views are spectacular!

 If you don’t have a booking at the hut, you’ll need to hike back down that day.

 On the way down you have the option of going back the way you came (the shortest option) or taking the slightly longer trail to your left past the Billy Goat Campsite.
-I myself always take the second option simply because the views are different.
+I always take the second option simply because the views are different.
 Not to mention, if you didn’t get a spot at the hut you can always camp here if you’re craving an overnight adventure.

 2. Visit Cathedral Cove